 As per the data privacy law, technology companies in India will require to get consent from citizens prior to collecting and processing their personal information.
 It is essentially required to be enacted as any personal data that is sensitive for someone, could be further maliciously used by anyone with vicious intent.
 The personal information could be any of the following types of data privacy categories:

 - Online Privacy: Personal data of the user that is handed over during online interaction.

-- Financial Privacy: Financial information or record shared online or offline can be used for fraudulent practice.
+- Financial Privacy: Financial information or record shared online or offline can be used for fraudulent practices.

-- Medical Privacy: Confidential details of medical treatment or history of privileged information should not be disclosed to the third party.
+- Medical Privacy: Confidential details of medical treatment or history of privileged information should not be disclosed to a third party.

-- Residential Privacy Records: Sharing of address online can lead to potential risk of unauthorized access.
+- Residential Privacy Records: Sharing of addresses online can lead to the potential risk of unauthorized access.

 In order to protect such kinds of data from being hacked or misused, it is important to follow the best practices possible.
 Here are some guidelines to help in ensuring data privacy in an organization:

 - Set a formal procedure in place to handle access requests to personal data.